EV-OD/nepaliDate/DOCUMENTATION.md

     *   Applies base styles to the body and heading elements.
 *   **`src/app/actions.ts`**:
     *   Contains Next.js Server Actions used by the converter pages.
-    *   `convertBsToAdWithEvents(bsDate)`: Converts BS to AD and fetches associated events (holidays, marriage, bratabandha) for the target BS month.
+    *   `convertBsToAdWithEvents(bsDate)`: Converts BS to AD and fetches associated events (Nepali holidays, marriage, bratabandha) for the target BS month.
     *   `convertAdToBsWithEvents(adDate)`: Converts AD to BS and fetches associated events for the resulting BS month.
     *   `fetchEventData(bsYear, bsMonth)`: A helper function to retrieve event data from the loaded `bsCalendarData`.

 ### 5.3.
 Page Routes (`src/app/.../page.tsx`)

 #### 5.3.1. `src/app/page.tsx` (Route: `/`)
-*   The homepage of the application.
+*   The homepage of the application, a central hub for date conversion tools.
-*   Provides a welcoming message and navigation links to the BS-to-AD and AD-to-BS converters, and the API documentation.
+*   Provides a welcoming message and navigation links to the BS-to-AD and AD-to-BS converters, and the Nepali Calendar API documentation.
 *   Uses ShadCN `Card` and `Button` components for layout.
-*   Includes page-specific SEO metadata for title, description, keywords, Open Graph, and Twitter cards.
+*   Includes page-specific SEO metadata for title, description, keywords, Open Graph, and Twitter cards, optimized with terms like "BS to AD converter", "Nepali Calendar API", and "Bikram Sambat".

 ##### Key Page Content (for SEO Analysis):
 *   **Route:** `/`
 *   **Main Heading (H1):** "Welcome to Date Bliss"
-*   **Main Paragraph/Description:** "Your one-stop solution for Bikram Sambat (BS) and Gregorian (AD) date conversions, enriched with holiday and event insights for the Nepali calendar."
+*   **Main Paragraph/Description:** "Your one-stop solution for Bikram Sambat (BS) and Gregorian (AD) date conversions, enriched with holiday and event insights for the Nepali calendar.
+Use our BS to AD converter, AD to BS converter, or explore the Nepali Calendar API."
 *   **Section Headings (Card Titles - H2 equivalent):**
     *   "BS to AD Converter"
     *   "AD to BS Converter"
     *   "Nepali Calendar API"
 *   **Section Descriptions (Card Descriptions):**
-    *   "Convert Bikram Sambat dates to Gregorian dates and see relevant Nepali calendar events."
+    *   "Convert Bikram Sambat (BS) dates to Gregorian (AD) dates and see relevant Nepali calendar events using our accurate converter."
-    *   "Convert Gregorian dates to Bikram Sambat dates and explore Nepali Patro events."
+    *   "Convert Gregorian (AD) dates to Bikram Sambat (BS) dates and explore Nepali Patro events with our reliable tool."
-    *   "Explore our API for Bikram Sambat calendar data, holidays, and events."
+    *   "Explore our comprehensive API for Bikram Sambat calendar data, including Nepali holidays, festivals, and events.
+Perfect for developers."
 *   **Button Texts:**
     *   "Go to BS to AD Converter" (Links to `/bs-to-ad`)
     *   "Go to AD to BS Converter" (Links to `/ad-to-bs`)